 - Adding firewall rules to block that IP for a set time

 For context, the Jellyfin default HTTP port is 8096 and the default HTTPS port is 8920.
-Whether you expose these directly or run Jellyfin behind a reverse proxy on port 443 (HTTPS), failed login attempts look the same in the logs.
+Whether you expose these directly or run Jellyfin behind a reverse proxy on port 443, failed login attempts look the same in the logs.
 That’s actually good news.
-It means one Fail2Ban config works for both scenarios.
+One Fail2Ban config works for both scenarios.

 Pre-Deployment Checklist

-Answer these before touching any of your configs.
+Answer these before touching any configs.
 Trust me, five minutes now saves an hour of troubleshooting later:

 - Exposure method: Direct port forwarding or reverse proxy?